k10sj02/Views_of_Masculinity/README.md

-# Gender Analytics - American Views of Masculinity after #MeToo
+# Predicting Gender Self-Perception: An Analysis of American Masculinity

 The code provided seems to be a comprehensive data preprocessing and exploration script for a survey dataset related to masculinity.
 Here's a summary of the major steps performed in the script: